pukhraj1999/Learning-Django-Rest-API/readme.md

 		return Response({"Invalid data":"Problem in parsing about"},status=400)
 ```

-It first matches the requirements of serializers and then the request of models.Raise Exception let's the client know what the problem is.
+It first matches the requirements of serializers and then the requirements of models.Raise Exception let's the client know what the problem is.

 ## Now register this in **_urls.py_** file of api